thedude0606/manusoptions/DECISIONS.md

 ## Technical Architecture Decisions

+### File-Based Logging Implementation

+- **Decision**: Implement file-based logging across all modules to create persistent log files.
+- **Rationale**: The original implementation only logged to console, making it difficult to troubleshoot issues when the application was running without direct console access.
+- **Alternatives Considered**:
+  - Continuing with console-only logging
+  - Using a third-party logging service
+  - Implementing a database-backed logging system
+- **Trade-offs**:
+  - File-based logging provides persistence without requiring external dependencies
+  - Local log files are easily accessible for troubleshooting
+  - Timestamp-based log filenames prevent overwriting previous logs
+  - Slight performance impact from disk I/O operations is acceptable for the diagnostic benefits
+- **Implementation**:
+  - Added file handlers to all loggers in dashboard_app.py, data_fetchers.py, and streaming_manager.py
+  - Created a logs directory to store all log files
+  - Used timestamp-based filenames to prevent overwriting
+  - Maintained console logging for immediate feedback during development

+### Enhanced Streaming Data Logging

+- **Decision**: Add detailed logging of streaming data updates to track field values in real-time.
+- **Rationale**: To diagnose issues with Last, Bid, and Ask fields not showing up in the options streaming tab.
+- **Alternatives Considered**:
+  - Adding temporary debug print statements
+  - Implementing a separate monitoring system
+  - Using browser-based debugging tools
+- **Trade-offs**:
+  - Comprehensive logging provides visibility into data flow without modifying core functionality
+  - Increased log volume is acceptable for troubleshooting critical issues
+  - Structured logging makes it easier to filter and analyze specific field updates
+- **Implementation**:
+  - Added logging of sample option data in get_options_chain_data
+  - Enhanced _handle_stream_message to log price field updates
+  - Added detailed logging in the options chain callback to verify data presence

 ### Options Chain Streaming Field Configuration

 - **Decision**: Update options chain streaming to include Last, Bid, and Ask price fields.